Ravnur-Inc/ams-api-replacement-demo-app/README.md

 🚀 **Azure Media Services Explorer for Ravnur Media Services is now available!** 🚀
-The tool that you're familiar with now works with Ravnur Media Services, and of course it does because RMS is a mirror of AMS.
+The tool that you're familiar with now works with Ravnur Media Services, and of course, it does because RMS is a mirror of AMS.
 Just connect the AMSE to RMS and you can do everything with RMS that you can do with AMS.
 Download the RMS version of AMSE here: [AMSE for Ravnur Media Services](https://github.com/Ravnur-Inc/Azure-Media-Services-Explorer/releases)

 > [!NOTE]
 > This is a console application to help you test the Ravnur Media Services API.
 It is not the repo for Ravnur Media Services.
 Contact Ravnur at info@ravnur.com to deploy the RMS managed application from the Azure Marketplace, or to gain access to Ravnur’s test environment